jacklule/DataViz-Syllabus/Syllabus.md

-# Syllabus: Fall 2016
+# Syllabus: JOUR 24 Visual Communication
+#Fall 2016

-# Data Visualization
+## Data Visualization Module

+The best journalism education has at least three parts:
+- A broad and solid liberal arts background
+- Basic journalism skills
+- Preparation for the digital age

+In Lehigh's journalism major, you get all three.
+In Jour 24 Visual Communication, including this module, you get all three.

 ##The hole in your resume